onursarikaya/sketch-framer-3/README.md

 # Sketch Framer 3

-**BEWARE: This plugin is not yet ready for human consumption.
-It also requires a Sketch version equal or greater than 7876.**
+**BEWARE: The plugin is not yet ready for human consumption.
+Also: it requires a Sketch version equal to or greater than 7882.**

 This is the home of version 3 of the Sketch Framer plugin, for Sketch 3, to export to Framer 3.
 Yes, 3.0 is the new black.